cardillan/mindcode/ROADMAP.markdown

   * No pointers to arrays
   * Random access will be realized as an out-of-line function
     * Compute function address from index (address = 2 * index + offset)
-    * For Writes: set value to be written to a variable
+    * For Writes: set value to be written to a transfer variable
     * Make the call (set return address + jump)
       * Perform read/write and jump back
     * For reads: the read value is stored in a transfer variable
-  * Access to a constant index will be identical to accessing a normal variable
+  * Accessing an array item at constant index will be identical to accessing a normal variable
   * Array access will be realized as a virtual instruction and resolved in the instruction resolution step
     * If future common subexpression optimization finds out an index is constant, the instruction is resolved to constant index access naturally